-The Bose SoundLink Revolve is Bose’s latest wireless speaker, but it isn’t a leader, it’s a follower.
+The Bose SoundLink Revolve is Bose’s latest bluetooth wireless speaker, not clever but good.

-It doesn’t do anything particularly clever.
-It isn’t a digital voice assistant and can’t do the shopping for you.
-It’s a Bluetooth speaker, no more, no less.
+It is not a smart device, it isn’t a digital voice assistant and can’t do the shopping for you.
+It’s a Bluetooth speaker, straight and simple.

 That’s not such a bad thing, though, especially when it’s a speaker this good.
-The SoundLink Revolve has been built with the same care and attention to detail that made the Bose SoundLink Mini 2 one of our favourite Bluetooth speakers back in 2015, and it sounds wonderful, too.
-More on that a little later on, though.
+The SoundLink Revolve has been built with the care and attention to detail, and it sounds wonderful, too.

 At £200, the Bose SoundLink Revolve is on the pricey side for a compact speaker.
 It's £50 more expensive than the Bose SoundLink Mini 2, another excellent Bose Bluetooth speaker, although that lacks the Revolve's 360-degree audio and water-resistance.